Canepari-Luke/Hello-World/README.md

 # Development Environment

-I used VS Code and Pythong
+I used VS Code and Python

 # Useful Websites